shanjng/SimpleWeather/README.md

 # Simple Weather App 🌦

 ## Purpose
-To deliver weather forecasts in a fast, easy, and obvious way, but also still provide customization and sufficient forecast information.
+To deliver weather forecasts in a fast, easy, and obvious way, but also still provide customization and sufficient weather forecast information.

 ## Getting Started
 1. Clone repository